Akbarsait/smarthome-assistant/automations/automating-homeassistant-configs-to-github.md

 # Automating Home Assistant Configuration to GitHub
+Posted in the blog as well [Automating Home Assistant Configuration to GitHub](https://akbarsait.com/blog/2024/07/22/automating-home-assistant-configuration-to-github/)

 Being a newbie to Home Assistant, I wanted to automate the changes to the configuration files/folder by pushing these backups to a private GitHub repository.
 This approach helps avoid exposing any secrets or API tokens and ensures that I can restore contents when required due to any failures of the Home Assistant instance.